Skip to main content

 Is Sweet’N Low recommended for people with diabetes?

-On the advice of a physician, Sweet'N Low may be useful in the diets of people with diabetes.
+On the advice of a physician, Sweet'N Low can easily be incorporated into the diets of people with diabetes.
 Sweet'N Low contains one gram of carbohydrate and can be used in conjunction with food exchange programs.
 Health professionals believe that the small amount of carbohydrates in Sweet'N Low is nutritionally insignificant.
 Sweet'N Low Liquid contains zero carbohydrates.

 Where can I find diabetic-friendly recipes on your site?